ritikjain00/Housing-Price-Prediction/README.md

 The Dataset can be downloaded from the kaggle website.

-My code is divided into two parts:Data Analysis and Predicting the house prices Data Analysis  include understanding the problem,Hypothesis generation and data exloration Predicting the house prices include Feature Engineering,Model Training and Model Evaluation and Testing
+My code is divided into two parts:Data Analysis and Predicting the house prices.
+Data Analysis  include understanding the problem,Hypothesis generation and data exloration.
+Predicting the house prices include Feature Engineering,Model Training and Model Evaluation and Testing.

 My score(as of 15:30 ,2-08-2020) is 14935.04279 and leaderboard rank is 3307.